datatriadian/stacksample/README.md

 This creates the directory stacksample and connects your repository to the upstream (main project) repository.

+## Download the data

+Because of the large size of the data files they are not included in the repo and they need to be downloaded.
+To do this create a `data` directory, the `.gitignore` file is set to ignore the `data` directory so anything included here won't be added to git, then download the files from [here](https://www.kaggle.com/stackoverflow/stacksample) into the newly created `data` directory.

 ## Working with the code

 Note: This project uses Poetry to manage dependencies.
 If you do not already have Poetry installed you will need to install it with the instuctions [here](https://python-poetry.org/docs/master/#installation)